Anonymous-sub-mission/UniTrack/README.md

 </div>

-## 📌 概述
+## 📌 Overview
-本项目提供用于展示可视化的Python脚本，包括：
+---
+This project provides Python scripts for visualization demos, including:

-- ✅ 可进行测试的代码
+- ✅ runnable/testable code
-- ✅ 权重
+- ✅ pretrained weights
-- ❗ 说明：训练与完整推理代码在匿名提交阶段未公开
+- ❗ Note: training and the complete inference pipeline are not released during the anonymous submission stage.

-## 🚀 快速开始
+## 🚀 Quick Start
+---